Our blockbuster FTC disclosure awaits here. The following article was last updated on Dec 4, 2025 ...

 One objective is to figure out which gear best suits the entirety of the course at speeds we're comfortable with.
 I've played this game before (and forgot that I had).
 On my Bandit 1200, 3rd gear is more than sufficient from start to finish.

-A BIG, ear-to-ear grin inducing wakeup reminder that got me by the brain banana was being told to avoid the brakes as best as we could.
+A BIG, ear-to-ear grin-inducing wakeup reminder that got me by the brain banana came when coaches told us to avoid the brakes as best we could.
 Favoring one gear and the motor as a braking mechanism, it's an excellent exercise in cornering judgement.
-Ask yourself "what speed is slow enough for me to safely take this turn yet fast enough to maintain pace".
+Ask yourself, "What speed is slow enough for me to safely take this turn yet fast enough to maintain pace?"

-We're also told during session two about the hot pit.
+During session two, coaches also tell us about the hot pit.
 A hot pit allows track day riders who would prefer a faster pace to obtain it simply by taking a slow roll through pit lane.
-Whoever is signaling entry and exit there takes note of a riders intention to re-enter, a larger gap ahead now providing the faster riding opportunity they desire.
+Whoever is signaling entry and exit there takes note of a rider's intention to re-enter, a larger gap ahead now providing the faster riding opportunity they desire.

 Session 3